ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 date: 2018-01-26
 banner_image: factory-light.jpg
 tags: [opinion, phylosophy, psychology, social science, society]
-description: "I was taught this meaningful story by an old retired foreman.
-It has been etched on my memory ever since.
-This old man rests among these few strangers I met – whom I will always forget the name, but never forget the life.
+description: "I was taught this meaningful story by an old retired foreman, and it has been etched in my memory ever since.
+This old man rests among these few strangers I met, and whose I'll always forget the name, but never forget the life.
 He worked his entire life at the same garment factory.
-It was this kind of typical family-owned middle size company, thus very paternalistic."
+He began by telling me how he worked his entire life at the same garment factory.
+It was the typical family-owned middle size company, thus very paternalistic."
 ---

-I was taught this meaningful story by an old retired foreman.
-It has been etched on my memory ever since.
-This old man rests among these few strangers I met – **whom I will always forget the name, but never forget the life**.
+I was taught this meaningful story by an old retired foreman, and it has been etched in my memory ever since.
+This old man rests among these few strangers I met and **whose I'll always forget the name, but never forget the life**.

-He began by telling us how he worked his entire life at the same garment factory.
+He began by telling me how he worked his entire life at the same garment factory.
 It was the typical family-owned middle size company, thus very paternalistic.
 During the 1970s, their growth and the modernization pushed them to switch from their current management by intuition to a more “contemporary” system.
 A synonym of “Business School” management, I guess.

 <!--more-->